 Financial Matters Billing, Invoice Date, Charges and Payment.
 By the 10th Day of each calendar Month following the Month in which Gas was Scheduled under a Transaction, Seller shall provide Buyer with a written statement setting forth Gas Scheduled during the preceding Month, and other charges due Seller, including, without limitation, deficiency charges under Article 3.
 Billing and payment will be based on Scheduled quantities.
 Within five Business Days of the request of either Party, the other Party shall provide, to the extent it has a legal right of access thereto and/or such statement is then available, a copy of the Transporter's allocation or imbalance statement applicable to Gas sold hereunder for the requested period.
 The difference, if any, between Scheduled and actual quantities delivered or accepted shall be treated as Imbalances under Article 7.
 Buyer shall provide to Seller a copy of each Monthly invoice submitted by Buyer to each Resale Customer.
 Customer shall remit or cause remittance of any amounts due to be made directly to Seller, pursuant to the Letter Agreements and any agreements between Buyer and Buyer's Resale Customers.
 Buyer shall cause such payment to be made to Seller by the 25th Day of the Month in which Seller’s statement was received.
 Buyer shall not amend, modify or terminate any agreement between it and its Resale Customer(s) which provides for payment to be made directly to Seller, without prior written notice to and approval of Seller.
 With respect to funds paid by the Resale Customer(s) directly to Seller pursuant to any Letter Agreement, Seller shall make payment to Buyer, within Three Business Days of Seller's receipt of payment of immediately available funds from each Resale Customer, of the balance of all such funds after all amounts owing to Seller hereunder are paid in full; provided however, that in the event that the funds paid to Seller during any Month are not sufficient to pay Seller the entire amounts then due and owing, no disbursements shall be made to Buyer for that Month or any subsequent Month until all such amounts owed to Seller for the current Month and any previous Months, including interest due thereon, if any, are paid to Seller.
 Payment of all funds shall be made in U. S. currency and as indicated in Exhibit "A" in such manner that funds are immediately available to the payee on the applicable due date.
 Each Party shall take all actions necessary to effect payments in accordance with the process stated in Exhibit "A." If Buyer or Seller should fail to remit any amounts in full when due hereunder, interest on the unpaid portion shall accrue from the date due at a rate equal to the Interest Rate.
 Billings, payments and statements shall be made to the accounts or the addresses/facsimiles specified in Exhibit "A." Buyer expressly agrees and acknowledges that it remains primarily liable to Seller for the full performance of this Agreement including payment in full for Gas purchased hereunder.
 In the event funds received from the Resale Customer(s) by Seller are not sufficient to pay Seller all amounts owed by Buyer, Buyer shall, immediately upon request of Seller, pay to Seller such deficiency amounts, including interest payable thereon, if any.
-If the due date for any payment to be made under this Agreement is not a Business Day, the due date for such payment shall be folliwing Bus Day.
+If the due date for any payment to be made under this Agreement is not a Business Day, the due date for such payment shall be following Business Day.